nuxt/nuxt/docs/3.api/2.composables/use-fetch.md

 ---
 title: 'useFetch'
-description: 'Fetch data from an API endpoint with a SSR-friendly composable.'
+description: 'Fetch data from an API endpoint with an SSR-friendly composable.'
 links:
   - label: Source
     icon: i-simple-icons-github